ChangsenJiang/BIOL8706_project/Week6_Progress_update.md

 2: The intergenic analysis using ModelFinder (as stated above)

-3: Summarise the Model result of ModelFinder and MixtureFinder, and think out a way to visualize it
+3: Summarize the results of Model